ARiSoul/Arisoul.SourceGenerators/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### This README template was copied from <a href="https://github.com/othneildrew/Best-README-Template/tree/master">othneildrew/Best-README-Template</a>
+### This README template was copied from <a href="https://github.com/othneildrew/Best-README-Template/tree/master">othneildrew/Best-README-Template</a> and then modified/adapted by me
 - Go there and give him a star ⭐